yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/README.md

 The forum can be accessed [here](https://padlet.com/petelally/8rohqk9dxuon5je8).
 This is a place where highlights from the ISMRM 2021 Annual Meeting are collected by postdocs and students from the British & Irish Chapters, all in one place and with discussions.

+### ISMRM 2022 London Annual Conference

+All the proceedings can be accessed [here](https://submissions.mirasmart.com/ISMRM2022/itinerary/Default.aspx?Refresh=1).
+Someone has made a really cool [ISMRM unofficial search app](https://ismrm2022-unofficial.netlify.app/) that can quickly find all the abstracts.
+Our team has a highlight board using Padlet which is available [here](https://padlet.com/yukaizou2012/1pegs3rgjxjq41rm).

 ## How To Request Journal Articles

 **NOTE: You would need credentials from University of Southampton.**